Create an association shop in Switzerland: sell merch, tickets and courses online

 None

-Medium–high (WordPress, plugin, SSL)
+Medium–High (WordPress, plugin, SSL)

-6. Checklist: set up a club shop
+6. Checklist: Setting up an association shop

 • Products defined: name, price (EUR), description, photo, variants (size, colour)